-Once the different options and scenarios have been considered, a draft budget should be prepared by the Deputy Business Manager for approval by the Headteacher, Finance and Resources Committee and the Governing Board.
-The budget should be communicated to all staff with responsibility for budget headings Ratified: Oct 2022 so that everyone is aware of the overall budgetary constraints.
+Once the different options and scenarios have been considered, a draft budget should be prepared by the Deputy Business Manager for approval by the Headteacher, Finance and Resources Committee and the Board of Trustees.
+The budget should be communicated to all staff with responsibility for budget headings so that everyone is aware of the overall budgetary constraints.